-Listing your choices in rank order: Please put your top six choices in order of preference.
-You choose six subjects in addition to your English selection.
+Listing your five choices in rank order: Please put your top five choices in order of preference.
+You choose five subjects in addition to your English selection.
+You also choose 2 reserve subjects in case any of your first five choices do not fit the finished timetable.

-Discussing and finalising your choices: Your selections will be discussed with your Head of House and mentor at your Course Selection Interview, when parents and students are asked to sign this form.
+Discussing and finalising your choices: Your selections can be discussed with your Head of House and mentor.
 We aim to make sure that each individual student is choosing the right combination of courses to meet their individual needs.
 We create a timetable which gives the maximum number of people their chosen subjects.
-Inevitably, not all subject combinations are possible and when we have finalised the timetable, we will talk to you if some of your choices need to be reconsidered.
+Inevitably, not all subject combinations are possible, or all subjects have enough students to run, and when we have finalised the timetable, we will talk to you if some of your choices need to be reconsidered.
 It isn't possible to guarantee that all courses will run nor that all desired combinations can be timetabled.
-Parents will receive confirmation of final course allocations in Term 4.
+Parents will receive confirmation of final course allocations later in the year.